 When setting your targets, think about the amount of grant you are requesting and how you will demonstrate good value for money.
 To ensure the best impact for vulnerable consumers, redress funds should be spent on project delivery rather than only on your ongoing service costs and overheads.
-Applications that appear to be only funding core costs will receive lower scores.
+Applications that appear to be only funding core costs and 'Business as Usual' will receive lower scores.